Tallahassee, Florida: Florida A&M University

 FAMU has 11 doctoral programs which include 10 PhD programs: chemical engineering, civil engineering, electrical engineering, mechanical engineering, industrial engineering, biomedical engineering, physics, pharmaceutical sciences, educational leadership, and environmental sciences.
-Top undergraduate programs are architecture, journalism, computer information sciences, and psychology.
-FAMU's top graduate programs include pharmaceutical sciences along with public health, physical therapy, engineering, physics, master's of applied social sciences (especially history and public administration), business and sociology.
+The top undergraduate programs are architecture, journalism, computer information sciences, and psychology.
+FAMU's top graduate programs include pharmaceutical sciences, public health, physical therapy, engineering, physics, master's of applied social sciences (especially history and public administration), business and sociology.

-Tallahassee Community College
+Tallahassee State College

-Tallahassee Community College (TCC) is a member of the Florida College System.
-Tallahassee Community College is accredited by the Florida Department of Education and the Southern Association of Colleges and Schools.
+Tallahassee State College (TSC) is a member of the Florida College System.
+Tallahassee State College is accredited by the Florida Department of Education and the Southern Association of Colleges and Schools.
 Its primary campus is on a 270-acre (1.092 km2) campus in Tallahassee.
 The institution was founded in 1966 by the Florida Legislature.

-TCC offers Bachelor's of Science, Associate of Arts, Associate of Science, and Associate of Applied Sciences degrees.
-In 2013, Tallahassee Community College was listed 1st in the nation in graduating students with A.A. degrees.
-TCC is also the No. 1 transfer school in the nation to Florida State University and Florida A&M University.
-As of Fall 2015, TCC reported 38,017 students.
+TSC offers Bachelor's of Science, Associate of Arts, Associate of Science, and Associate of Applied Sciences degrees.
+In 2013, the school (then known as Tallahassee Community College) was listed first in the nation in graduating students with A.A. degrees.
+TSC is also the No. 1 transfer school in the nation to Florida State University and Florida A&M University.
+As of Fall 2015, TSC reported 38,017 students.
+In 2024, Tallahassee Community College was approved to be renamed Tallahassee State College, and the name change took effect on July 1, 2024.

-In partnership with Florida State University, and Florida A&M University Tallahassee Community College offers the TCC2FSU, and TCC2FAMU program.
-This program provides guaranteed admission into Florida State University and Florida A&M University for TCC Associate in Arts degree graduates.
+In partnership with Florida State University, and Florida A&M University Tallahassee State College offers the TSC2FSU, and TSC2FAMU program.
+This program provides guaranteed admission into Florida State University and Florida A&M University for TSC Associate in Arts degree graduates.